rwbl/domoticz-micropython-projects/README.md

 * The sources are included in this document, but the latest sources can be found in the GitHub repository folder src.

 ## Credits
-**THANKS**, to the developers of the Raspberry Pi & ESP Microcontroller, Domoticz Home Automation System, MicroPython Language/Libraries/Tools and to all sharing related information.
+**THANKS**, to the developers of the Raspberry Pi & ESP Microcontroller, Domoticz Home Automation System, MicroPython Language, Libraries & Tools and to all sharing related information.
 Without these, it would not be possible to write this document.

 ## Licence
 GNU GENERAL PUBLIC LICENSE v3.0.